Home > Lock Apps > How to Lock Apps on Mac Easily and Effectively

 select File

-3. In the Save As field, enter a name for the disk image you are creating.
+• Save As: Enter a name for the disk image file.

 set a password to lock apps